-The District's fund balances decreased from the prior year by \$140,665.
-This is due mostly to the purchase of land previously mentioned in the prior fiscal year.
+The District's fund balances increased from the prior year by \$89,434.
+The increase was due to revenue being more than expenditures.
 The District continues to charge burial fees in an adequate amount to cover current operating costs.

 Condensed budget comparison: